wpschaub/DevOps-mindset-essentials/src/articles/progressive-exposure-cost.md

 Progressive exposure enables us to mitigate impact of changes as they occur, perform iterative experiments, assess features, and get rapid feedback on every change - all in production.
 Feature flags, for example, enable you to perform short-lived experiments, isolate unfinished work, fine-tune continuous releases, dynamically manage long-lived operational configurations and permissions.

-It's a practice that not only leads to happy customers, but enables us to create effective and motivated feature teams.
+It's a practice, which not only leads to happy customers, but enables us to create effective and motivated feature teams.

 You're probably asking yourself "**what's the catch?**"